You may find that the database included in OpenOffice delights you as much as it has me. This page tries to help you use it.

 This page is "browser friendly".
 Make your browser window as wide as you want it.
 The text will flow nicely for you.
 It is easier to read in a narrow window.
 With most browsers, pressing plus, minus or zero while the control key (ctrl) is held down will change the texts size.
 (Enlarge, reduce, restore to default, respectively.)
 (This is fully explained, and there are more tips, at my Power Browsing page.)

 Many times there are only a limited number of valid entries for a given field in a table you have created.
-For example, if you have collected data on a group of people, and you have a reason to want to know each person's gender, then you'll have a field which should only hold "male" or "female", or some other pair of codes, e.g. "m"/"f".
+For example, if you have collected data on a group of people, and you have a reason to want to assign each person to a traditional gender, then you'll have a field which should only hold "male" or "female", or some other pair of codes, e.g. "m"/"f".
+Often, you may wish to know that, but have no legitimate need to. consider adding further options... "not recorded", "other".

 "Data validation" is something for which you should strive.
 A given datum may be wrong, i.e. you enter "female" for Santa Claus, but as long as you've used the right code, the data is valid.
 To put it another way, a datum is valid if you have used one of the allowed values for the field.

-Whether you are dealing with simple cases (like "m"/"f") or more complex ones (SSNs), databases provide tools to validate data as it is entered, so that invalid data can be excluded from your tables.
+Whether you are dealing with simple cases (like "m"/"f") or more complex ones (SSNs), databases provide tools to validate data as it is entered, so that .
+Note that: "invalid data can be excluded from your tables".
+Sounds worth the trouble, when you put it like that, doesn't it?

 This tutorial provides answers for the simple cases.
 I'm still trying to master validating things like SSNs!